 Get the most current information on Canadian Agricultural Partnership programs by subscribing on the right of the page.

 Which Canadian Agricultural Partnership program in Alberta suits your needs?
 Call 310-FARM (3276).

 In Alberta, Canadian Agricultural Partnership commits to the same level of investment from federal and provincial governments as Growing Forward 2 which is $406 million towards strategic initiative programs over five years.
 This investment is cost shared between federal-provincial (60:40) governments and will be invested in programs and initiatives for Alberta’s agriculture agri-food and agri-products based industry.

 In Alberta, 15 programs for industry being developed under Canadian Agricultural Partnership will help to move industry forward in five areas:

 · Science and Research

 · Risk Management

-These priorities and the 15 programs have been developed with input from a broad range of industry stakeholders, aligned to Alberta’s priorities and the national Canadian Agricultural Partnership strategy.
+These priorities and the 16 programs have been developed with input from a broad range of industry stakeholders and are aligned to Alberta’s priorities and the national Canadian Agricultural Partnership strategy.

 Two formal rounds of consultation and engagement were held to discuss what the Canadian Agricultural Partnership should look like in Alberta.
 Input and guidance from Alberta’s agriculture sector and stakeholders continued to be our most valuable resource throughout both the negotiation phase and the development of program priorities tailored to Alberta industry needs.

 The first round of consultation and engagement, held in spring 2017, focused on gaining industry input on the priority areas outlined in the Calgary Statement and discerning what needed to be accomplished in Alberta.
 Read the What We Heard Report – Spring 2017.